zamazan4ik/awesome-pgo/article/article.md

 ### Perform more PGO benchmarks

-TODO: add a list of TODO projects here

 Even if I already performed PGO benchmarks for many projects, I have a bunch of other projects in my TODO list!
 For some projects I even didn't create a "Evaluate PGO usage" request in the corresponding issue tracker.
 Maybe one day I will have enough motivation to continue work in this direction.
 The main reason why PGO benchmarks for some projects are postponed is amount of efforts to perform the benchmarks.
 If a project something more difficult than `cargo pgo bench` && `cargo pgo optimize bench` - the priority for this project is decreased in my list because I have a lot of other easier-to-test projects anyway!

 But if someone wants to help, here I collected some potentially interesting from PGO perspective open-source projects: